Project Overview

 • New underground stormwater pipes and a trench grate system on Colley Terrace to Hope Street and Jetty Road to Sussex Street

-• The Gordon / Partridge streets intersection road works subject to Service Authority that needs to be undertaken to complete this work.
+• The Gordon / Partridge streets intersection road works subject to Service Authority that needs to be undertaken to complete this work

-Stage 2 - September 2025 to March 2026
+Phase 2 - September 2025 to March 2026

 Works undertaken during this time include: